lmc-eu/spirit-design-system/exporters/tokens/README.md

 - We recommend using a kebab-case naming format such as `theme-light-default` to ensure consistency and compatibility.

 Adhering to these guidelines helps maintain the integrity of the exported files, ensuring they operate smoothly and without errors.

+## Handling Invariant and Special Cases

+The exporter handles specific exceptions to the general logic of token processing to ensure consistency and correctness:

+### Special Cases

+- Gradient tokens: CSS variables are added for gradients, allowing for theme-based color customization and gradient angle adjustments.
+The original gradient values serve as fallbacks for these CSS variables.
+- Color tokens with multiple references – When processing color tokens containing multiple color references (e.g., gradients with multiple stops), the exporter automatically generates numbered CSS variables for each color.
+  These variables follow the pattern `--{tokenPrefix}color-{groupName}-{name}-color-XX`, where `XX` is an incremented counter for each color reference in the token.
+This ensures that all color components of a token remain customizable while maintaining a clear and structured naming convention.
+Additionally, occurrences of `0px` are normalized to `0` for consistency.
+- Typography tokens with Underline – Typography tokens that include `-Underline` in their name are intentionally excluded from processing.
+This ensures that these tokens do not interfere with standard typography styling and are not mistakenly included in style mappings.
+- `breakpoint-mobile` token: This token is assigned a fixed value of `0`, deviating from standard processing rules.
+This ensures compatibility with predefined requirements and reflects its role in responsive design settings.

+### Invariant Token Aliases

+Tokens with a numeric part or specific predefined names are adjusted to follow a consistent naming convention.
+Currently, the exporter manages the following invariant aliases:

+- `radius-full` is transformed into `full`.
+This logic ensures uniformity in token naming and usage across projects.

+The configuration for these invariant aliases is defined in the `src/config/invariantTokensAliasConfig.ts` file.
+This allows easy customization and extension if needed.

+These exceptions are carefully managed to prevent errors and provide a reliable token structure.

 [supernova-studio]: https://github.com/Supernova-Studio
 [alma-career]: https://github.com/lmc-eu